- Managing my time & utilizing a schedule

 - How much to expect from a child

-The children and I do it all in pieces over the course of each week, but I organize those pieces so that nothing is missed.
-In my post, How I Manage My Time is a longer explanation, with some great visual examples.
+The children and I clean the house in pieces over the course of each week, but I organize those pieces so that nothing is missed.
+In my post, How I Manage My Time there is a longer explanation, with some great visual examples.
 Also, we function within a weekly schedule.
-This applies for cleaning, homeschool, free time, getting enough rest, Bible time, stories, music practice, meals, naps, exercise...everything.
+This concept applies for cleaning, homeschool, free time, getting enough rest, Bible time, stories, music practice, meals, naps, exercise, weekends...everything.

 Now of course there are times when I have extra amounts of things on my plate and I can feel overwhelmed.
 I then need to create the time I need to get those extra things done by sacrificing some free time, canceling some things on the calendar if necessary, communicating my needs to my loving husband who helps to step in to enable me to get caught up, and sometimes coming up with a different schedule for a little while.
 But those times are short lived and not a live style for us.